Shab-e-Barat is a vessel for mercy, blessing, benefit, pardon and forgiveness that descends upon the people of the Earth.

-In India, Pakistan, Afghanistan, Bangladesh and Iran, this time is referred to as the night of absolution, deliverance and salvation.
-In many countries, the meaning of Shab e Barat, also spelled Shab e Baraat, is ‘Night of Innocence’.
+In India, Pakistan, Afghanistan, Bangladesh and Iran, this time is referred to as the night of absolution, deliverance and salvation in Islam.
+In many countries, the meaning of Shab-e-Barat, also spelled Shab-e-Baraat, is ‘Night of Innocence’.

-The date is also commemorated by Twelver Shia Muslims as the birthday of Muhammad-al-Madhdi, who is believed to be an ultimate saviour of mankind.
+The date is also commemorated by Twelve Shia Muslims as the birthday of Muhammad-al-Madhdi, who is believed to be an ultimate saviour of mankind.

-This Dua is given below and we must try to recite it as much as possible Insha Allah, according to the Sunnah of the Beloved Rasool (Sallallahu Alaihi Wasallam).
+This is the dua (prayer) as given below which you can recite as much as possible according to the Sunnah, teachings of the prophet Rasool (Sallallahu Alaihi Wasallam).

 Transliteration: (Allahumma) A’oozu bi Afwika Min Iqaabika Wa A’oozu Biradaaka Min Sakhatika Wa A’oozu Bika Minka Jalla Wajhuka Laa Uhsi Sanaa’an Alayka Anta Kama Asnaita Ala Nafsik.

-Hereunder are some other Ibaadaat that may be performed during this night:
+On this great night you may offer your prayers to the divine Hereunder are some other Ibaadaat (acts of worship) that may be performed during this night:

-- After Asr Salaah the following should be recited 70 times:
+- After Asr Salaah, a namaaz time, the following should be recited 70 times: